NETWAYS/ansible-collection-elasticstack/docs/role-elasticsearch.md

 * *elasticsearch_heap*: Heapsize for Elasticsearch.
 (Half of free memory on host.
 Maximum 30GB. (default: Half of hosts memory.
 Min 1GB, Max 30GB)
 * *elasticsearch_ca*: Set to the inventory hostname of the host that should house the CA for certificates for inter-node communication. (default: First node in the `elasticsearch` host group)
 * *elastic_ca_pass*: Password for Elasticsearch CA (default: `PleaseChangeMe`)
+* *ca_expiration_buffer*: Ansible will renew the CA if its validity is shorter than this value, which should be number of days. (default: 30)
 * *elasticsearch_tls_key_passphrase*: Passphrase for elasticsearch certificates (default: `PleaseChangeMeIndividually`)
 * *elasticsearch_datapath*: Path where Elasticsearch will store it's data. (default: `/var/lib/elasticsearch` - the packages default)
 * *elasticsearch_create_datapath*: Create the path for data to store if it doesn't exist. (default: `false` - only useful if you change `elasticsearch_datapath`)